aerosol/anxibits-hugo/content/post/2018-03-27-a-week-with-linux.md

       no Spectre/Meltdown AFAIK, no random crashes.
 Not bad [reviews](https://duckduckgo.com/?q=threadripper+linux+review&t=ffab&ia=web) and [sexy benchmarks](https://www.phoronix.com/scan.php?page=article&item=ryzen-linux-10way&num=1) at Phoronix.

-    - I considered Ryzen series first, but the faulty batch with parallel compilation segfaults made me anxious enough not to give it a go.
+    - I considered Ryzen series first, but the faulty batch with parallel compilation segfaults made me anxious enough to pass on it.
 [People reported problems with Ryzen and Erlang](http://erlang.org/pipermail/erlang-questions/2018-January/094578.html) -- that was obviously a deal breaker for me.